Annika Hagemann

 What are the biggest scientific challenges in your field of research?

-One of the main challenges in future will be the development of reliable algorithms for camera self-calibration, where camera characteristics are estimated online during usage.
+One of the long-standing challenges is the development of reliable algorithms for camera self-calibration, where the camera's projection model is precisely determined during application.
 This is important as camera characteristics can change over time, which could introduce safety-critical errors.
 Unlike classical calibration approaches, self-calibration cannot rely on known 3D structures.
-To cope with this challenge, we are currently exploring combinations of deep learning and classical, geometric constraints.
+To address this challenge, we are currently exploring combinations of deep learning and geometric constraints.

 How do the results of your research become part of solutions "Invented for life"?